The team meeting was about to end and the partner was wrapping up his final speech. His last words weren’t what I was expecting.

 When your words say that you value collaboration with stakeholders but you ridicule them when they aren’t in the room, your actions suggest an adversarial mindset.

-What is the tone at the top in your team?
+What is the example you are setting in your team?

-Regardless of the type of team that you lead, you set the example.
+Regardless of the type of team that you have, you lead by example.
 Do your words match your actions or are you saying one thing and doing another?

 It is difficult to maintain a consistent attitude to leading your team, particularly in times of adversity.
 While sometimes you may falter and have momentary lapses, you should strive to maintain a consistent tone at the top.